 How will grant applications be accepted and awarded?

 Affiliate teams will be accepting grant applications from organizations within their community.
 The Foundation will not directly accept applications.
-The Foundation has designated which eleven (11) communities will be awarded softball grants and which eleven (11) communities will be awarded baseball grants.
-They are as follows:
+The Foundation has designated which ten (10) communities will be awarded softball grants and which ten (10) communities will be awarded baseball grants.